SAP-samples/teched2023-DT260/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Validate your business data using Data Transition Validation tool

 In this exercise, we will create...